SoumikBarua/Quiz/README.md

 ## Getting Started

-This project was created to explore the Xcode workspace and to learn the basics of iOS app building such as **MVC** architectural pattern, **Auto Layout**, outlet and action *connections*, simple animations, and the features of the **Swift** language.
+This project was created to explore the Xcode workspace and to learn the basics of iOS app building such as **MVC** architectural pattern, **Auto Layout**, outlet and action connections, simple animations, and the features of the **Swift** language.

 ## App Walkthrough GIF